collegiumv/cv_doc_new/docs/cvos/office.md

 ### Changing Defaults

-The examples shown here are done with LibreOffice Writer, are very similar in other LibreOffice programs.
+The examples shown here are done with LibreOffice Writer.
+Similar steps will apply to other LibreOffice programs.

 #### File Format